 Performance evaluation: refers to the evaluation of temporal, data transfer volumetry, and scalability aspects of a system.

-Real time constraints: refers to the dynamic constraints to be fullfilled.
+Real time constraints: refers to the dynamic constraints to be fulfilled.

 Key Performance Index (KPI): refers to a list of criteria to be measured on a oneM2M given implementation.